-When you're comparing Subbly and PayWhirl, there's one major difference you have to take into account: Subbly is an all-in-one subscription platform whereas PayWhirl can only be used as a plugin for one of the existing CMS platforms.
+When you're comparing Subbly and PayWhirl, there's one major difference you have to take into account: Subbly is an all-in-one subscription platform whereas PayWhirl can only be used as a plugin for Shopify or one of the existing CMS platforms.
 However, when we’re talking about the ecommerce side of things, both services go strength for strength in (almost) all aspects.

 This comparison is a must-read for anyone considering building a subscription business (or already running one), especially if you want a simple solution but still need the flexibility to customize your store to your preferences.
 Both Subbly and PayWhirl address this directly, but in their own way.
 Let’s break it down.